Video Insight

 The awards offered the opportunity for Eco-I researchers and businesses to network and share achievements

-Keynote speaker Wayne Hemingway MBE shared his life long passion for reused clothes and his current projects Hemingway Design and Charity Supermarket
+Keynote speaker Wayne Hemingway MBE shared his lifelong passion for reused clothes and his current projects Hemingway Design and Charity Supermarket

-The award announcements and evening activities were entertained with live music by Lancaster University alumni band Atomic Brass
+The award announcements and evening activities were entertained with live music by the Lancaster University alumni band Atomic Brass

-The awards offered an opportunity for attendees to network and celebrate the achievements facilitated by the Eco-I NW project
+The awards offered an opportunity for attendees to network and celebrate the achievements facilitated by the Eco-I NW project.

 Eco-I NW Awards 2022